nw/varnish/readme.md

 <a name="a5"/>
 ## Server

+A helper class for wrapping the generation of command line options to create a varnishd instance.
+For more clarity on the options to pass please refer to the [varnishd documentation](https://www.varnish-cache.org/docs/3.0/reference/varnishd.html).

 Configuration options cannot be changed once a server has been initialized and has a pid.
 Attempts to change will be ignored.